 The target of a Passing-Blow Attack may respond with a single Melee Attack on the attacker as they pass by.
-In doing so, they may either Prepare an Action to perform the attack, or expend their Round's Reaction to do as a Reaction Attack, at their discretion.
+In doing so, they may either Prepare an Action to perform the attack, or expend a Reaction to make a Reaction Attack, at their discretion.
 However, there is only enough time to perform a single attack in response to a Passing Blow.
-They cannot gain attacks for both a Prepared Action and a Reaction, and they must forego any potential Boss attacks, in cases where their Level exceeds that of their passing opponent.
+They cannot gain attacks for both a Prepared Action and a Reaction (since a Prepared Action, itself, expends a Reaction to enact).
+Further, they must forego any potential Boss attacks, in cases where their Level exceeds that of their passing opponent.